 - You don't like the feel of an electric toothbrush

 However, it's true that many people get a more effective clean with an electric toothbrush because of the technology they use to aid brushing.

 If you're considering an electric vs manual toothbrush, we recommend you read our guide to electric toothbrushes for adults (or this one for children's electric brushes) to learn about the benefits and the best models available right now.

 How often should you change your toothbrush?

 Toothbrushes get worn down quickly – they are being used twice a day, every day, after all!
-Dentists usually recommend changing your toothbrush around every three months, or sooner if the bristles start to fray before then (this might be a sign you’re brushing too hard).
+Dentists usually recommend changing your toothbrush around every three months.
+Do it sooner if the bristles start to fray before then (this might be a sign you're brushing too hard).

 If you have trouble remembering to change your brush, you can get one with a built-in indicator like this Oral-B toothbrush.
 These come with a blue line that fades during use.
 Once it has faded half way down the bristles, you know it's time to put a new toothbrush on your shopping list.

 You should also change your brush whenever you've been sick with a cold or sore throat.
 Germs can gather on your toothbrush so you should get rid of it when you've had any type of infection around your head.

 With that, you might be thinking about how to clean your toothbrush.
 You don't need to use any special cleaning products, but here are some simple steps for keeping your toothbrush in good condition:

 - Between uses stand it up, head up, not touching other brushes